Division Staff Contacts

 NIGMS Grants Twitter Feed

-The division supports research to understand the structure and function of cells and cellular components and the cellular and molecular mechanisms that underlie inheritance, gene expression, and development.
-In most cases, research whose overall goal is to gain knowledge about a specific organ or organ system or the pathophysiology, treatment, or cure of a specific disease or condition is not supported by GMCDB.
+The Division of Genetics and Molecular, Cellular, and Developmental Biology (GMCDB) supports research to understand the structure and function of cells and cellular components, and the cellular and molecular mechanisms that underlie inheritance, gene expression, and development.
+The results of this research form the foundation for advances in diagnosing, preventing, treating, and curing a wide variety of diseases.
+Most of the projects supported by the division make use of research organisms, which advance the general understanding of biological processes.
+In most cases, research whose overall goal is to gain knowledge about a specific organ or organ system or the pathophysiology, treatment, or cure of a specific disease or condition is not supported by the GMCDB division.

 The division consists of three branches:

 This branch supports studies on the molecular basis of cellular function in a wide range of cell types and research organisms.
 Research topics include:

 This branch supports studies on the genetic and biochemical pathways that cells utilize in development and in normal physiological processes.
 Research topics include: